tomas/lisa/README.md

 Really.
 Capistrano is great but I wanted something leaner and faster.
 Then I found out about Mina but then realized that Mina lacked multi-server support.
 Also I wanted something faster than Ruby.
 Node.js with its beautiful streaming I/O seemed like a perfect fit.

-## How does the configuration file look like?
+## What does the configuration file look like?

 Lisa reads the app's configuration from a file called `remote.json` located wherever you want to run the lisa command.
 This is how a basic one looks for a single-stage, single-role environment: